-Dr. Parker received her Ph.D. degree in computer science in 1994 from the Massachusetts Institute of Technology (MIT), performing her research on cooperative control algorithms for multi-robot systems in MIT's Artificial Intelligence Laboratory, with a minor in brain and cognitive science.
+Dr. Parker received her Ph.D. degree in computer science in 1994 from the Massachusetts Institute of Technology (MIT), performing her research on cooperative control algorithms for multi-robot systems in MIT's Artificial Intelligence Laboratory (now the Computer Science and Artificial Intelligence Laboratory), with a minor in brain and cognitive science.
 She received her M.S. degree in computer science from The University of Tennessee-Knoxville, and her B.S. degree in computer science from Tennessee Technological University, with a minor in mathematics.

-Prof. Parker is also committed to teaching and training the next generation of scholars in computer science.
-She regularly teaches undergraduate and graduate classes at the University of Tennessee in robotics, artificial intelligence, machine learning, algorithms, and related topics.
+Prof. Parker also values teaching and training the next generation of scholars in computer science.
+Prior to her duties as Associate Dean, she taught a variety of undergraduate and graduate classes at the University of Tennessee in robotics, artificial intelligence, machine learning, algorithms, and related topics.